The Pyramid Game: Winner's Circle

 The Winner's Circle included a larger pyramid, also composed of six boxes.
 Each box contained a category, such as "Things You Plan" or "Why You Exercise", and would be revealed one at a time.
 One player (usually the celebrity, though the contestant always had the option to give or receive) gave a list of items to the other player, who attempted to guess the category to which all of the described items belonged.
 Each category was worth a small amount of money.
 Except on The Pyramid Game from 1989–1990, correctly guessing all six categories in 60 seconds earned the cash bonus.
 In 1978, the player would be guaranteed £10 times his or her earlier score.

 An illegal clue would disqualify the category and end the player's chance to win the large bonus.
 However, if other categories remained in the game, the smaller amounts could still be won and play would continue until time ran out or until all the remaining categories had been guessed.
 Illegal clues included giving a clue that was "the essence of the category" (i.e., the category itself or a direct synonym), describing the category itself rather than listing or naming items, clues that did not fit the category and made-up expressions.

 Each category on the Pyramid paid as follows:

 The cash bonus format for a successful trip to the Winner's Circle varied on different versions of the show.
 On The £1,000 Pyramid, completing all six categories awarded £1,000.
 On The Pyramid Game, each trip to the winning area could be worth up to £275.
 On the 2007 Pyramid Game the first trip to the Winner's Circle was worth £1,000.
 If that was won, and the same player won the second game, the Winner's Circle was worth £2,000.
 Otherwise, the second Winner's Circle was worth £1,000 for both players.

+During the early 1980s, a contestant who won two games retired undefeated.
 In 1989, the winner of each game returned to face another opponent but could only play up to three games and win a maximum possible total of £825.
 In 1990, the winner of the most money would return to play again, albeit for a maximum of three programmes, with a maximum possible winnings of £1,650.
 On Pyramid Game in 2007, assuming both games are won each time, a player could return for up to five shows, for maximum possible winnings of £15,000.